elixir-makeup/makeup/CONTRIBUTING.md

   * Formatter suitable for use in terminals

-While lexers will remain in separate packages for the foreseeable future, I think formatters should be available on Makeup itself.
+While lexers will remain in separate packages for the foreseeable future, I think formatters could be available on Makeup itself.
 You can of course write your own formatters tailored to your projects.

+Be sure to ue iolists instead of binaries whenever possible.

 # Style